-Many years ago, a fellow Jesus-believer whom I loved and respected, handed me a typed, mimeographed (are you old enough to remember mimeographed papers?) manuscript he had recently written; he wanted me to read it and let him know what I thought of it.
+Many years ago, a fellow follower of Jesus whom I deeply loved and highly respected, handed me a typed, mimeographed manuscript (are you old enough to remember mimeographed papers?) he had recently written; he wanted me to read it and let him know what I thought of it.
 Upon reading his manuscript the first time, I rejected his ideas as being totally untrue and even wondered if he had fallen into some sort of false, heretical teaching.
 However, because I loved and respected him, I read his manuscript again and decided to check out his ideas, mostly to see if I could refute them from the Bible.
 I could not.

 To make a very long story quite short, his manuscript caused me to begin to see many biblical truths I had not seen before; my spiritual eyes were opened to the biblical teaching that ultimately God will redeem, restore, and reconcile all humanity to Himself.